 180. In 2009, Hyundai issued an RFQ for a Valve Timing Control Device to be installed in the NU engine to Delphi and DIKR.
 The NU Engine was manufactured and sold in the United States, among other countries.
-DENSO was awarded the business for Hyundai's MU-2 engine in 2006, and Delphi was awarded the business for Hyundai's Beta 3 engine in 2007.
-In to discuss the RFQ.
+Delphi was awarded the business for Hyundai's Beta 3 engine in 2007.
+In June 2009, Delphi's and met with DIKR's and to discuss the RFQ.
 The parties agreed that Delphi was Hyundai's incumbent supplier, and DENSO agreed to respect Delphi's "commercial rights" to the business.
 Delphi and DENSO also agreed that they would apply their best efforts to prevent a third supplier from winning Hyundai's Valve Timing Control Device business in Korea going forward.
 Upon information and belief, Hyundai ultimately awarded the contract to Delphi as the parties had intended.